huniqcast/reactwoostore/wordpress/wp-content/plugins/wp-graphql/README.md

 ## Shout Outs
 This plugin brings the power of GraphQL (http://graphql.org/) to WordPress.

+This plugin is based on the hard work of Jason Bahl, Ryan Kanner, Hughie Devore and Peter Pak of Digital First Media (https://github.com/dfmedia), and Edwin Cromley of BE-Webdesign (https://github.com/BE-Webdesign).

 The plugin is built on top of the graphql-php library by Webonyx (https://github.com/webonyx/graphql-php) and makes use of the graphql-relay-php library by Ivome (https://github.com/ivome/graphql-relay-php/)

-Special thanks to Gatsby (http://gatsbyjs.com) for allocating development resources to push the project forward.
+Special thanks to Digital First Media (http://digitalfirstmedia.com) for allocating development resources to push the project forward.

 Some of the concepts and code are based on the WordPress Rest API.
 Much love to the folks (https://github.com/orgs/WP-API/people) that put their blood, sweat and tears into the WP-API project, as it's been huge in moving WordPress forward as a